 UNFORTUNATELY THIS GARDEN WILL BE CLOSED DUE TO UNFORESEEN CIRCUMSTANCES.

 13. halin nieuwenhuyse

-A three year gardening journey from industrial wasteland to productive oasis after a new build.
+A four year gardening journey from industrial wasteland to productive oasis after a new build.
 Fruit trees, vegies and berries woven together with native trees shrubs and grasses.

 15. tracy barratt